burair/burair.github.io/_vitae/experience.md

 ## Experience
 {:.mb-5}
-{:.vitae-defn}Middle School Math Interventionist, Trinity Academy for the Performing Arts, Providence, RI *2021 -*{:vitae-dates}
+{:.vitae-defn}Math Educator, Trinity Academy for the Performing Arts, Providence, RI *2021 -*{:vitae-dates}
 : Led seventh- and eigth-grade mathematics classes for students identified as in need of greater scaffolding.
 Designed engaging lessons and utilized novel techniques to scaffold math learning.
+: Led ninth- and tenth-grade Algebra 1 and Geometry classes utilizing the discovery based currciculum from Imagine learning and Illustrative math.

 {:.vitae-defn}Contact Tracer, New York State Contact Tracing Initiative